Here are some suggestions for Waldorf Second Grade read-alouds:

 Any sort of American Tall Tale or Native American trickster tales

 Mungo, which is a story of a Saint found through Waldorf booksellers.
 I have not read it myself but I have heard from others that this would be appropriate for Grade Two.
+(Update I do not agree with this for grade two.
+I would put it much, much later – it has complex themes, including a rape).

 The German classic now in English, “Peter and Anneli’s Journey to the Moon” available through Bob and Nancy’s Bookshop www.waldorfbooks.com